Cooperation negotiations (yt-neuvottelut)

 The purpose of negotiations

 Genuine dialogue between the employer and the employee side should occur during the negotiations.
 The employees should have a real opportunity to impact on the decisions within the general framework in the Co-operation Act.
 This requires that the employees are given sufficient information and have an opportunity to present their opinions, information and experiences.

 It is important that the negotiations are carried out in proper time so that the employee representatives can still affect the decision.

 Options should be discussed

 The topics that need to be discussed include the grounds for and effects of the reductions, plan for operations or operating principles and options for reducing workforce and limiting the impact on the employees.
 It is also important to negotiate on the possibilities for limiting the amount of reduced workforce.

 The aim of the cooperation procedure should be to minimise the impact on the employees and to find a way to avoid temporary lay-offs and dismissals.
 The issues handled in the negotiations are, for example, opportunities for retraining, positions, relocation and working time arrangements.
 If the reduction of workforce (e.g. dismissals, temporary lay-offs and shifts to part-time work) cannot be avoided, cooperation negotiations should discuss options to limit the social and financial harm for the employees.

 The law on cooperation obligates the employer to negotiate with the employees, but, unfortunately, does not require reaching a mutual understanding on the end result.
 The employer always has the opportunity to unilaterally make decisions on temporary lay-offs and dismissals.

-The minimum time for the negotiations is either 14 days or six weeks.
-The applied negotiation time depends on the number of those to be dismissed, temporarily laid off or shifted to part-time work and the duration of the temporary lay-off.
+The minimum time for the negotiations is either 14 days or 6 weeks.
+The length of the negotiation time depends on the number of those being dismissed, temporarily laid off or transferred to part-time work and the duration of the temporary lay-off.